smiracle/interview-questions/README.md

 1. Edit the corresponding base, non-formatted, json file in the data/ directory (react.json for example).
 2. Run the corresponding command below to generate the formatted JSON using the base JSON.
 3. Run the readme generation script.
-(Both this step and #2 can be run together using the scripts in package.json)
+Both this step and #2 can be run together using the scripts in package.json.
-4. View the readme files in topics/ or reload the Android app at will.
+4. View the readme files in topics/ or reload the Android app to view the information.

 #### Generate the formatted JSON